JenniferFariasRodrigues/my-600lb-escape/README.md

 **Note**: The web page complements the game, providing an enhanced experience for players to explore more about **My 600-lb Escape**.

 ---

+## Contribution

+Feel free to contribute to this project by submitting pull requests.
+Please ensure your changes are well-tested and documented.

+---